aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 high meat eaten once a day for 14 days, then once a week for as many months as it takes to resolve constipation.
 Also, read Constipation Remedy, Temporary, and read pages 174-177 in this book.
-Other constipation remedies are in my book _The Primal Diet; We Want To Live, Volume 2_ , see Constipation.
+Other constipation remedies are in my book The Primal Diet; We Want To Live, Volume 2, see Constipation.

-#### Depression, Chronic, Relief
+### Depression, Chronic, Relief

 can be consistently alleviated by eating HIGH MEAT (see below).
 It often causes an attitude shift in people with